-I humbly submit the tailgate.
-I’m one of the millions of Americans whose passion for their team or school bleeds into the parking lots and campuses of our country (Geaux Tigers).
+I’m one of the millions of fans whose passion for their team or school bleeds into the parking lots and campuses of our country (Geaux Tigers).
 Tailgating, though predicated on a competition between teams and fan bases, is one of the few communal experiences we have that remains convivial, joyful and even united in its own self-love.

 And it’s a wide-open opportunity.